kfdf/intrusive-index/README.md

 ## createFactory

-This method should have been named `constructorFactoryFactory`...
-IIA, IIB, IIC or any other manually created index constructors are created from the same source code, so working with different row types causes function calls to become megamorphic.
-It may be perfectly acceptable as the performance is usually cache dominated, but it can be avoided if really nessesary.
-I'm slightly baffled that this actually works, perhaps it shouldn't be abused...
+This method should have been named `constructorFactoryFactory`.
+IIA, IIB ...
+IIF or any other manually created index constructors are created from the same source code, so working with different row types causes function calls to become megamorphic.
+It may be perfectly acceptable as the performance is cache dominated in typical scenarios, but it can be avoided if really nessesary.
+This method probably shouldn't be abused...